∞Using RVM with God

 Thus, when setting up your init files, instead of using the direct path

-, you would instead use the path to bootup_god
+to god, you would instead use the path to bootup_god.
+As an example,

 /home/your-long/.rvm/bin/bootup_god -c /path/to/config.god --log /var/log/god.log --no-syslog --log-level warn